MindPersephone/picture_browser/README.md

 javascript.
 This can cause problems around the background colour.
 Note that in vs code pressing ctrl+k then ctrl+shift+s will save without triggering the formatter.

+Logging is controlled by [env_logger](https://docs.rs/env_logger/latest/env_logger/).
+See the docs for it for configuring log levels and so on.

 ### Design requirements

 * Must not load external files at runtime.
 No loading external javascript, fonts, css, etc.